Live your Unitarian Universalist values out loud. Make your year-end gift today!

 Many people who are called “blind” have some vision.
-Some people may be able to read large print and move about without use of a white cane or guide dog in many or all situations, may be able to perceive light and darkness, and perhaps see some colors.
+Some people may be able to read large print and move about without use of a white cane or guide dog, may be able to perceive light and darkness, and perhaps see some colors.
 Some people may have better vision one day than another, or see better in certain lighting conditions.

 People use different techniques to do things, according to their preferences, skills, and needs.
-For example, to access printed material, some people may use Braille; others may use large print, magnifiers and telescopes, closed-circuit TVs, computer-generated text-to-voice, or audio-publications on tape or CD.
+For example, to access printed material some people may use Braille; others may use large print, magnifiers and telescopes, closed-circuit TVs, computer-generated text-to-voice, or audio-publications.